jestjs/jest/website/versioned_docs/version-22.x/CLI.md

 ### `--json`

-Prints the test results in JSON.
-This mode will send all other test output and user messages to stderr.
+Prints the test results as JSON.
+This mode will send all other console output to stderr.

 ### `--outputFile=<filename>`